Gwen Stefani Shows Off Toned Figure In Crop Top And Daisy Dukes

 Blake Shelton is one luck guy!

-Currently, Gwen Stefani is back home is Los Angeles and she could not be happier.
+Currently, Gwen Stefani is back home in Los Angeles and she could not be happier.
 Earlier today, the “Hollaback Girl” hit maker was photographed with her sons at a Los Angeles beach looking like a million bucks.
-During her time there, Stefani oversaw her four-year-old son Apollo cover his blow-up shark in sand with a nanny while she also showed off her athletic skills tossing a frisbee on the beach.
+During her time there, Stefani oversaw her 4-year-old son Apollo cover his blow-up shark in sand with a nanny while she also showed off her athletic skills tossing a frisbee on the beach.

-Gwen showed off her toned tummy in a long-sleeved white t-shirt that cropped just above her belly button, exposing her toned navel.
+Gwen showed off her toned tummy in a long-sleeved white T-shirt that cropped just above her belly button, exposing her toned navel.
 On the bottom, she sported a pair of barely-there daisy duke shorts that perfectly showcased her killer stems.
 The 48-year-old appeared to be wearing minimal makeup as well as a little bit of jewelry with a pair of hoop earrings and a chunky gold bracelet on her wrist.

 Stefani accessorized her casual beachside with a blue plaid shirt tied around her waist.
 To match the shirt, Gwen also rocked a pair of round, turquoise glasses and a black baseball cap that read “Dope” on the front.

-Gwen’s nine-year-old son Zuma spent a lot of time in the ocean, bodyboarding in a pair of blue swim trunks and a short sleeved orange swim shirt.
+Gwen’s 9-year-old son Zuma spent a lot of time in the ocean, bodyboarding in a pair of blue swim trunks and a short sleeved orange swim shirt.
 Four-year-old son Apollo donned a black long-sleeved pair of swim shorts along with a pair of black camo swim trunks.
 Only one of her children, 12-year-old Kingston, was absent from the outing.

 Gwen Stefani flaunts taut tummy in cropped Gotcha sweatshirt while enjoying LA beach with sons https://t.co/gWclsol4O3